 - Fatigue: Early pregnancy may make you feel tired without reason.
 Most women feel fatigued in this week of pregnancy.

 - Breast tenderness: Hormonal changes early in pregnancy can make your breasts feel tender and heavy.
+Sore breasts are said to be one of the earliest symptoms of pregnancy (3).

 - Morning sickness: You may feel nauseated and have the urge to vomit during the week.
 Morning sickness can occur anytime during the day.